Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

-Ask for a dollop of their homemade ginger and chili sauce โ€“ it adds a fiery punch that contrasts the cool, smooth chicken beautifully.
+This busy hawker stall in Golden Mile Food Centre specializes in Hainanese Chicken Rice, a dish loved across Singapore.
+This is one of the best Singapore street food stalls for lunch.
+Ask for a dollop of their homemade ginger and chili sauce – it adds a fiery punch that contrasts the cool, smooth chicken beautifully.

 15. Ji De Lai Hainanese Chicken Rice